 Successful students always make sure that their work is original.
 This is important because the instructor must be able to gauge what the student has learned and the material that has been mastered.
-Each student is expected to perform his/her own academic work, this includes all course work, assignments and tests.
-Plagiarism and other forms of academic dishonesty, including giving or receiving help on any assigned work (completed online, off-campus or in lab) that is graded (other than group projects) are considered extremely serious academic offenses.
+Each student is expected to perform his/her own academic work, this includes all course work, assignments, quizzes and exams.
+Plagiarism and other forms of academic dishonesty, including giving or receiving help on any assigned work (completed online or in lab) that is graded (other than group projects) are considered extremely serious academic offenses.
 The student is personally responsible for understanding the various forms of academic dishonesty as they are explained in the "Student Code of Conduct"

 http://cms.montgomerycollege.edu/EDU/Plain.aspx?id=2074#student_code_of_conduct.
 Ignorance of any requirement for academic honesty will not constitute an excuse from disciplinary proceedings.
 Any form of cheating will be considered grounds for failure of the course.
+If you have any questions about the policy, please ask!